-During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Kaponga landfill consent as defined in Section 1.1.5.
+During the year, the environmental and administrative performance in relation to the Kaponga landfill consent as defined in Appendix II was not assessed.

-- 1. THAT in the first instance, the Kaponga landfill triennial monitoring programme remains in place with monitoring next scheduled for the 2020-2021 period. - 2.
-THAT should there be any issues with environmental or administrative performance in 2020-2021, monitoring of the Kaponga landfill may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, the Kaponga landfill triennial monitoring programme remains in place with monitoring next scheduled for the 2023-2024 period. - 2.
+THAT should there be any issues with environmental or administrative performance in 2021-2022, monitoring of the Kaponga landfill may be adjusted to reflect any additional investigation or intervention as found necessary.